-Don’t forget through all this that self-care is important.
+Don’t forget through all this that self-care is essential.
 That includes eating a healthy diet and exercising to keep your immune system up.
-Don’t forget to stay hydrated all the time and try to have regular sleep routines.
+Don’t forget to stay hydrated and try to have regular sleep routines.
 Make time for yourself to read a book or watch something that makes you laugh.

 Laughter is one of the best medicines for helping with stress.
 It relaxes the body and can keep your muscles relaxed for up to 45 minutes.
 It also boosts your immune system by stopping the release of cortisol.
-The best part is it releases endorphins which not only makes you feel better but can help reduce pain.
+The best part is it releases endorphins, which make you feel better and help reduce pain.

 The gym is closed.
 What fitness activities I can do from home?

-Probably your local gym in an effort to stop the spread of COVID19 was closed.
+Probably your local gym, to stop the spread of COVID19, was closed.
 However, you can still do some fitness from the comfort of your home.
 Here are a couple of exercises you can do at home: jumping jacks, push-ups, sit-ups, squats.

 10. Meditate More or Start Meditating Now

 Meditation is one of the best techniques to help you stay calm during the COVID-19 outbreak.
 Meditation allows you to spend time with yourself and acknowledge your thoughts.
-Meditation offers a host of benefits:
+In addition, meditation offers a host of benefits:

 - Reduces stress